phalpern/WG21-halpern/task_region_proposal.md

 }
 ```

-## Semantics - Alternative B
+Another alternative that was considered calls for disallowing invocations of

-A function declared with the _thread-switching-specification_ can only be
+thread-switching functions in regular functions.
+In other words, a function
-directly invoked in functions declared with the _thread-switching-
+declared with the _thread-switching-specification_ can only be directly invoked
-specification_:
+in functions declared with the _thread-switching-specification_:

 ```
-void f() placeholder;
+void f() thread_switching;

-void g() placeholder {
+void g() thread_switching {
     f();                // OK
 }